21 Matrices in R

 (x - rowMeans(x))/rowSds(x)

 Yet this approach does not work for columns.
-For columns, we can sweep:
+For columns, we can use the sweep function we learned in [sec-vectorization-for-matrices]:

 x_mean_0 <- sweep(x, 2, colMeans(x))